saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 In short, the TCP has to keep track of the sequences of data it has sent and received acknowledgments for.
 To achieve this, a data structure called the _Transmission Control Block_ (TCB) is initialized for every opened connection.

-The variables for the outgoing (sending) data are:
+The variables for the outgoing (sending) side are:

 {% highlight bash %}
     Send Sequence Variables